sderosiaux/every-single-day-i-tldr/README.md

 - https://medium.com/towards-data-science/gradient-descend-with-free-monads-ebf9a23bece5 A very interesting Free monads usage: to compute a gradient descent
 - https://medium.com/@taitems/how-i-replicated-an-86-million-project-in-57-lines-of-code-277031330ee9 We can find so many great stuff in open source now, licence plate recognition here
 - https://thenextweb.com/google/2017/08/28/google-japan-internet-blackout/ And they said the internet is decentralized.
+- https://blog.buildo.io/data-driven-scala-programming-e50f07c4db35 Analyzing the errors you get when working, interesting to get insights about things you barely realize.

 # 24-08-2017